 - Visits to Wales dropped 4% to 147,000, with spend seeing a bigger drop of 23% to reach £51 million.

-A full summary report from VisitBritain will be made available next week.
+A full summary report from VisitBritain is available to download at the link below.